techidaily/site-review-topics/source/_posts/in-2024-how-to-fake-snapchat-location-on-vivo-v30-pro-drfone-by-drfone-virtual-android.md

 And that’s how you pin a location.
 If at some point, you decide that you don’t want to share your location, then you can stop it manually.

+<!-- affiliate ads begin -->
+<iframe width="560" height="315" src="https://www.youtube.com/embed/YwOwUI47FuU?si=NK7IEELjx7_SJSl2" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<!-- affiliate ads end -->

 ## Part 3.
 Use a Location Spoofer to Fake Location On both Android and iPhone WhatsApp

-<!-- affiliate ads begin -->
-<iframe width="560" height="315" src="https://www.youtube.com/embed/qn1XkPJde9Y?si=i6ZJARXO8sJhy2FV" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
-<!-- affiliate ads end -->

 ### 3.1 Fake location or Live Location on WhatsApp using Dr.Fone Location Spoofer